Do you hate price driven stop-loss rules?

 Worse or low Piotroski F-Score = 0 or 1

-So you can see, from all the ratios above, the F-Score is an excellent way you can measure the fundamental health of your investments.
+As you can see, the F-Score is an excellent way to measure the fundamental health of your investments.

 You can read more about the Piotroski F-Score (including how it is calculated) here: This academic can help you make better investment decisions – Piotroski F-Score.